Predefined variables

 _error - error info.

-_monitor - monitor where various functions display dialogs, on-screen text, etc. A macro can change it to display them in certain monitor.
+_monitor - monitor where various functions display dialogs, on-screen text, etc. You can change it to display them in certain monitor.
 Possible values:

-_monitor is applied to these functions: mes, list, inp, inpp, OnScreenDisplay, ShowDialog, and most functions that use them.
-Some other functions either have a monitor argument instead, or a flag that tells to use _monitor.
+_monitor is applied to these functions: mes, inp, inpp, OnScreenDisplay, ListDialog, ShowDialog, and most functions that use them.
+Some other functions either have a monitor parameter instead, or a flag that tells to use _monitor.

 Examples